73R3WY/react-native-svg-animations/README.md

 - `d` - the SVG Path to be animated. (required)
 - `strokeColor` - the color of the path stroke. (defaults to black)
 - `strokeWidth` - the thickness of the path stroke. (defaults to 1)
+- `strokeLinecap` - the shape to be used at the end of open subpaths when they are stroked. (defaults to butt)
 - `strokeDashArray` - the number and length of strokes. (defaults to total length obtained from properties of d)
 - `height` - the height of the base SVG. (defaults to screen viewport height)
 - `width` - the width of the base SVG. (defaults to screen viewport width)